aadityaparashar/hotel-management-system/README.md

 # Hotel Management System

-This is a very simple Hotel Management System.
+This is a VERY simple Hotel Management System.
 There are five forms, home plus four more including Visitor Management, Room Availibility, House Keeping and Customer Registration.
+I'll explain each briefly below, but a better expanation would be talking to me in person ;D
 <hr>

 ### Visitor Management